rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 ## Bump allocation basics

-In this struct definition, there are two members that we are interested in for this section.
+In this struct definition, there are two members that we are interested in to begin with.
 The other two, `limit` and `meta`, will be discussed in the next section.

 * `cursor`: this is the bump pointer.
 In our implementation it is the index into the block where the last object was written.
 * `block`: this is the `Block` itself in which objects will be written.

-For this bump allocation function, the `alloc_size` parameter should be a number of bytes of memory requested.

-The value of `alloc_size` may produce an unaligned pointer at which to write the object.
-Fortunately, by bump allocating downward we can apply a simple mask to the pointer to align it down to the nearest word.
+Below is a start to a bump allocation function:

 ```rust,ignore
 impl BumpBlock {